As an Amazon Associate we earn from qualifying purchases.

 Graph of quadratic polynomial

-Therefore, for quadratic polynomial ax2 + bx + c, a ≠ 0, zeros of polynomial are x-coordinates of points where the parabola y = ax2 + bx + c intersects the x-axis.
+Therefore, for the quadratic polynomial ax2 + bx + c, a ≠ 0, zeros of polynomials are x-coordinates of points where the parabola y = ax2 + bx + c intersects the x-axis.

 Graph of a quadratic polynomial with distinct zeros

 The graph of the polynomial ax2 + bx + c cuts the x-axis at exactly one point i.e. at two coincident points.
-So the two points A and B coincide here to become one point A. The x-coordinates of A is only one zero for quadratic polynomial ax2 + bx + c.
+So the two points A and B coincide here to become one point A. In the graph of quadratic polynomial ax2 + bx + c, the x-coordinate of A is 0.

 Graph of a quadratic polynomial with coincident roots